In your HTML document:

 as an argument to your external document character sets converter.

-Another standard variant is using ENCTYPE=multipart/form-data
+Another standard variant is using ENCTYPE=multipart/form-data,

 but in this case your browser must accompany each part